Mendenhall Glacier On Your Own: How To Visit Independently

 A New Visitor Center?

 There has been talk of building a new visitor center closer to the glacier’s west side, as the current center is situated quite far from the glacier’s face.
+This would allow visitors to get a closer look at the ice mass and better understand the effects of climate change.

 Since the west side is inaccessible by road, accessing a new building on that side creates challenges.
 A new visitor center was met with a lot of opposition, but the city settled on expanding its recreational area.

-Having visited the park multiple times over 14 years, I have witnessed the results of climate change.
+Having visited the park multiple times over 16 years, I have witnessed the results of climate change.
 While Mendenhall Glacier continues its rapid retreat, visiting and learning how we can make a difference ensures that future generations can enjoy its wonder and beauty.

 There is a new rental car company located right downtown at the cruise ship port called Explore Juneau.
 They are getting tons of great reviews on both Google and Trip Advisor and the location is within walking distance from any cruise ship dock.
 I highly recommend checking them out!!!